Trojan War: In popular culture

-The inspiration provided by these events produced many literary works, far more than can be listed here.
-The siege of Troy provided inspiration for many works of art, most famously Homer's Iliad, set in the last year of the siege.
-Some of the others include Troädes by Euripides, Troilus and Criseyde by Geoffrey Chaucer, Troilus and Cressida by William Shakespeare, Iphigenia and Polyxena by Samuel Coster, Palamedes by Joost van den Vondel and Les Troyens by Hector Berlioz.

-Films based on the Trojan War include Helen of Troy (1956), The Trojan Horse (1961) and Troy (2004).
-The war has also been featured in many books, television series, and other creative works.
+The Trojan War has remained a popular subject since the classical period.
+Famous adaptations include Troädes by Euripides, Troilus and Criseyde by Geoffrey Chaucer, Troilus and Cressida by William Shakespeare, Iphigenia and Polyxena by Samuel Coster, Palamedes by Joost van den Vondel and Les Troyens by Hector Berlioz.
+Modern-day adaptions include Helen of Troy (1956), The Trojan Horse (1961), Troy (2004) and The Song of Achilles (2011).